jeremytammik/tbc/a/1805_symbol_compare.md

 linkedin:

-Comparing Symbols and Comparison Operators in the #RevitAPI
+Comparison operators and comparing symbols in the #RevitAPI

 http://bit.ly/comparesymbol